On parity-odd sector in metric-affine theories: Discussion

 In this paper we have undertaken the construction of the general Lagrangian containing parity-odd terms that are quadratic in the curvature in four spacetime dimensions.
 We have analyzed the construction of all the independent parity-odd scalars by resorting to the irreducible components of the curvature under the pseudo-orthogonal group and we have done in both world tensor components and anholonomic differential form languages.
 We have shown that there are 13 independent terms, but the existence of the Pontryagin invariant in 4 dimensions allows to remove one of them.
 Thus, our final Lagrangian consists of 12 independent terms that is our main result.
 We have recovered known results in the literature by particularizing to Weyl-Cartan geometries and Poincar\'e gauge theory.

-Our results will be important for the growing interest in parity-violating effects in cosmology and black hole physics since the obtained Lagrangians complete the quadratic parity-odd sector of the general metric-affine framework.
+Our results will be important in the context of a general development of theories of gravity beyond the Einstein framework, including the discussion of fundamental issues such as the equivalence principle \cite{Capozziello:2022}.
+In a more specialized sense, the results obtained will contribute to the studies of parity-violating effects in cosmology and black hole physics since the obtained Lagrangians complete the quadratic parity-odd sector of the general metric-affine framework.
 On the other hand, before applications of our Lagrangian can be robustly and reliably obtained, a stability analysis should be performed, since a common problem of quadratic curvature theories in the metric-affine realm is the presence of ghost-like instabilities (either in the linear or in the full non-linear spectrum; see e.g. \cite{JCMaldo2022}).